Working for us

 At Trust Board in April 2021 our refreshed UHP People Plan 2021 to 2024 was agreed.
 The purpose of our People Plan is to set out how we will value, support and develop our staff to create a thriving and sustainable workforce.
 Whilst it echoes many of the themes in the National People Plan, its emphasis is on the needs of our local context, based on what our people say is important to them.
 It is one of our enabling strategies to support the delivery of the Trust’s overall strategy.

-Plymouth Hospitals Trust is a Mindful Employer.
+University Hospitals Plymouth NHS Trust is a Mindful Employer.
 Read the Charter for Employers Positive about Mental Health.pdf [pdf] 439KB.

-UHP is proud to be Disability Confident Committed under the UK Government’s Disability Confident Scheme, a national accreditation scheme which complements the work we do to attract, recruit and retain Disabled colleagues, including those with long-term health conditions.
+UHP is proud to be Disability Confident Leader, the highest level under the UK Government’s Disability Confident Scheme, a national accreditation scheme which complements the work we do to attract, recruit and retain Disabled colleagues, including those with long-term health conditions.